• Skip to primary navigation

 • Decorating with sprinkles

-Bake for two and a half to three hours in preheated oven, or until the suspiritos are completely dry, sound hollow when you tap them, and easily separate from the try liner when lifted.
+Bake for two and a half to three hours in preheated oven, or until the suspiritos are completely dry, sound hollow when you tap them, and easily separate from the tray liner when lifted.

 Turn off the oven and leave them to cool down inside until the oven temperature is back at room temperature.